dtinth/redux-waitfor/README.md

 See this discussion: [waitFor leads to wrong design](https://github.com/facebook/flux/issues/209).

-In the motivation section, I’ve explained the alternative without using `waitFor`, but since I’ve alread spent time creating and testing this thing, I’ll put it online anyway.
+In the motivation section, I’ve explained the alternative without using `waitFor`, but since I’ve alread spent time creating, testing, and documenting this thing, I’ll put it online anyway.